 Vinohrady is home to Havlickovy Sady, Prague’s second largest park.
 Walk around to look at the beautiful Italian Renaissance-inspired villa and the vineyard reminding visitors of Vinohrady’s past.
 During the Nazi occupation, the park was used as a training centre for the Hitler Youths.

-Things to see and do in Vinohrady
+Things to Do in Vinohrady

-– Spend some relaxing time in Havlickovy Sady, Prague’s second largest park
+- Spend some relaxing time in Havlickovy Sady, Prague’s second-largest park

 - Wander around the streets to look at the beautiful Art Deco houses of the area